 Here’s what you’ll end up with after completing this tutorial:

-- A blog, forms and custom plugin integrations
+- a webblog, forms and custom plugin integrations

 The Python programming language is on the rise and with it, the interest in Django and django CMS.
 Due to its extreme versatility, ease of use and beginner-friendly appeal, web professionals from around the world are flocking to django CMS to see what all the fuss is about.

-Although Python is a great language to learn, it isn’t mandatory to know when launching a website with django CMS.
-In this multi-part post, we’ll explain how to build a website with django CMS – even if you don’t know either of the Python or Django programming languages.
+Although Python is a great language to learn, you don't need to be fluent in Python to build a website with django CMS.
+In this multi-part tutorial, we’ll build a website with django CMS, and you'll learn some basics of both Python and Django while you do it.

-- No prior knowledge on how to setup a local development environment
+- prior knowledge on how to setup a local development environment

-- No prior knowledge on how to deploy a Django project to a server
+- prior knowledge on how to deploy a Django project to a server

-- Any kind of HTML Editor (you can download free editors such as Atom, Brackets, Sublime or similar)
+- an HTML Editor (you can download free editors such as Atom, Brackets, Sublime or similar)

-Since we use the Divio Cloud - the solution to get you up and running, you won’t need any additional services or skills to get started with django CMS.
-Additionally, everything needed to complete this tutorial is free of charge, including a live server.
+We'll use Divio Cloud to deply the site, so you won’t need any additional services or skills to get started with django CMS.
+Everything needed to complete this tutorial is free of charge, including a live server.